EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/sections.md

 Since the cart sections are plain Shopify liquid theme sections, you are free to use any Liquid tags, objects and filters.

+If you want to run your JavaScript code after the HTML code of the `data-ajax-cart-section` sections are reloaded — use the [`subscribeToCartSectionsUpdate`](/reference/subscribeToCartSectionsUpdate/) function.

 {% include code/section.html %}